 The System is currently overfunded and no employer contributions are required at this time.
+The Reestablished GERS will be significantly less overfunded.
 Should a contribution to the System be required in the future, there is uncertainty regarding the City's ability to make contributions to the System.